Nicola Tallant: ‘How I signed up with Sunday World to take down Ireland’s biggest criminals’

 I found myself picking through abandoned houses where trafficked people were accommodated by greedy crime lords, watching street dealers ply their wares in scenes straight from ‘The Wire’ from the back of surveillance vehicles, and interviewing Justice Ministers, police chiefs and community workers on the front lines in the fight against drugs.

-I travelled to Serbia, Romania, Spain, Belgium, Majorca, Mauritius, Hong Kong, The Philippines, Indonesia, the US and the UK chasing criminals, investigating murder cases, setting up stings and seeking out the wealth of those who made their money from crime.
+I travelled to Serbia, Romania, Spain, Belgium, Mallorca, Mauritius, Hong Kong, The Philippines, Indonesia, the US and the UK, chasing criminals, investigating murder cases, setting up stings and seeking out the wealth of those who made their money from crime.

 There were plenty of hairy moments, like the time myself and Mick McCaffrey were recognised in Puerto Banus by some Kinahan footsoldiers who called for reinforcements to teach a lesson to the ‘Sunday World scum’, there were a few dodgy encounters along the border which served as a baptism of fire in tactical driving and the occasions I stupidly found myself going into buildings without a plan to get out.